 - Localized features

-2. Real Devices: No matter the website or app, it needs to be tested on real devices.
-Since device fragmentation is a major concern for every developer and tester, one cannot leave software performance up to chance.
+No matter the website or app, it must be tested on real devices.
+Since device fragmentation is a significant concern for every developer and tester, one cannot leave software performance up to chance.
 Every website or app has to work seamlessly on multiple device-browser-OS combinations.